mMONTAGEe/Minecraft-Texturising/README.md

 # minecraft-textures
-My textues for minecrfat mods. or even my texture pack Its updated regulary
+My textures made for Minecraft mods. or even texture packs it updated regulary with maxmimum buffering 2 days